OpenNeptune3D/OpenNept4une/README.md

 ### Installation:

 - See the [Releases](https://github.com/OpenNeptune3D/OpenNept4une/releases/) section for the latest pre-configured OpenNept4une eMMC Image.
-Flash with balenaEtcher or dd.
+Flash with [balenaEtcher](https://etcher.balena.io/).
-- Recommended to Back-Up original eMMC beforehand.
+- Recommended to Back-Up original eMMC beforehand (use dd or similar).
 - Run the following startup scripts with Ethernet connected (as user mks)

 ### Printer Terminal Access Options: